-With benefits packages becoming increasingly necessary to stay competitive, benefits administration software is critical for effective, ongoing management of these offerings.
-Read on to learn about benefits administration, what implementation looks like, and how to improve employee benefit management at your business.
+With employee benefits packages becoming increasingly necessary to stay competitive, benefits administration software is critical for effective, ongoing management of these offerings.
+Read on to learn about what benefits administration is, what implementation of this software looks like, and how to improve employee benefit management at your business.

 What is Benefits Administration?

 Benefits administration is the process of creating, developing, managing, and updating the benefits program that an organization offers its employees.
-Once they’ve selected benefits to offer, many businesses will choose to use benefits administration software to help them execute ongoing benefits management tasks in a more streamlined way — benefits reporting, communicating to employees, conducting audits, etc.
+Once an employer has selected benefits to offer, many businesses will choose to use benefits administration software to help them execute ongoing benefits management tasks in a more streamlined way — benefits reporting, communicating to employees, conducting audits, etc.

 What Does an Employee Benefits Administrator Do?

-- Supplementary medical benefits such as dental, vision, short-term and long-term disability
+Supplementary medical benefits such as dental and vision coverage, as well as short-term and long-term disability

 What is the Employee Benefits Security Administration?